-Adult day care (ADC) services are defined as services for aged and disabled individuals and consist of the provision of services for part of a day at a day care program site.
+Adult day care (ADC) services are defined as services for aged and disabled individuals and consist of the provision of services at a day care program site.
 Adult day care is the arrangement of a structured, comprehensive program which provides a variety of health, social and related supportive services in a protective setting during the daytime and early evening hours.
-This community-based service is designed to meet the needs of aged and disabled individuals through an individualized care plan, including personal care and supervision, provision of meals as long as meals do not constitute a full nutritional regimen, medical care, transportation to and from the site, social, health and recreational activities.
-Adult day care activities must be allowable only to the degree that they are not diversionary in nature and are included in a plan of care related specific, verifiable and monitored by the participant's assigned case manager.
-Transportation between the individual's place of residence and the adult day care center will be provided as a required component part of an adult day care services.
-The cost of transportation is included in the ADC rate.
+This community-based service is designed to meet the needs of aged and disabled individuals through an individualized care plan, including personal care and supervision, provision of meals as long as meals do not constitute a full nutritional regimen, medical care, transportation to and from the site, social, health and recreational activities, and information on, and referral to, vocational services.
+Adult day care activities must be allowable only to the degree that they are not diversionary in nature, and are included in a person-centered plan of care, are verifiable, and are monitored by the person's assigned case manager.
+The activities should optimize, but not regiment individual initiative, autonomy, and independence in making life choices, including, but not limited to, daily activities, physical environment and personal preferences.